Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

     <img src="images/tuner-acquire-signal.png" alt="Figure 9" width="750"/>

 12. To measure the SNR of the low-power sensor (**LowPower0_Sns0**), set the **Finger threshold** to max (65535) in **Widget/Sensor Parameters** as shown in Figure 10 for both **Button0** and **LowPower0** widgets.
-This is required as the application will stop scanning the low-power sensor when there is a touch detected and transition to Active mode.
+This is required to stop detecting a touch in low-power mode and ALR mode and to avoid state transitions to Active mode from both low-power mode and ALR mode.

       **Figure 10.
 CAPSENSE&trade; update finger threshold**

       <img src="images/tuner-threshold-update.png" alt="Figure 10" width="750"/>

-13. Repeat steps 10 and 11 to observe the SNR and signal as Figure 11 shows.
+13. Repeat Steps 10 and 11 to observe the SNR and signal as Figure 11 shows.

        **Figure 11.
 CAPSENSE&trade; Tuner - SNR measurement: low-power widget**